The French and the Lewis & Clark Expedition

 In recent years, Jackson County has faced challenges such as urban decay in certain areas and racial segregation.
 However, ongoing revitalization efforts, including investments in infrastructure and public amenities, have helped to transform the county into a thriving metropolitan area.
 Today, Jackson County is known for its vibrant arts and culture scene, historical landmarks like the Kansas City Union Station, and strong community spirit.

-This timeline provides a condensed summary of the historical journey of Jackson County, Missouri.
+This timeline provides a concise overview of the key events in the history of Jackson County, Missouri.

 • 1826 - Jackson County is established